Skip to main content

 Codespaces

 If you want to get started with Codespaces, you can just fork this repo.
 It comes with the Defang CLI pre-installed so you can start playing with it immediately.
-It's setup using the Defang CLI Dev Container Feature.
+It's set up using the Defang CLI Dev Container Feature.

 Dev Containers